 The following quiz will help you answer those questions.
 Based on a scale developed by Dmitri Williams, a professor at the University of Illinois, Urbana-Champaign, it measures the amount—and the sources—of social capital in your life, zeroing in on online vs. offline capital.

 This quiz contains a total of 26 questions.
 The first 20 will measure how much social capital you have, while the last six will help our researchers understand how social capital differs between people.
 Once you have answered all your questions, you will receive your social capital score along with some more detailed feedback.
-We'll report next month on what the scores suggest about the Greater Good community.

 Take The Quiz